Dinagat Islands: Spanish colonial era

+Japanese occupation

 The province was the site of the historic Battle of Surigao Strait during the Second World War.
 The Municipality of Loreto became the entry point of the American Liberation Forces on October 17, 1944.
 It was on this shore that the 6th Ranger Battalion of the 6th U.S. Army under Col. Mucci landed at Sitio Campintac of Barangay Panamaon in Loreto.
 It was during this landing that the first American flag flew on Philippine soil since the Japanese invasion in 1941.
 The Americans named the place "Black Beach No. 2."

 The northern part of the island served as a refuge for the American soldiers, while the western border was held by Japanese forces.
 Capsized vessel structures are still found today in the waters of Basilisa.

+Local history

+Being the oldest town, the Municipality of Dinagat is the "mother" municipality of the Province of Dinagat Islands.
+Dinagat was then a part of the province of Surigao Del Norte.
+Dinagat was founded under the order of Governor-General Manuel Crespo as a pueblo in April 25, 1855.
+Settlers from Leyte, Bohol, and Surigao built their homes along the coast of what is now Dinagat's poblacion.
+The first families to settle in the town were Ga, Ventura, Ecunar, Gealogo, Jarligo, Geraldino, Ensomo, Gier, and Eviota.
+The pueblo was in constant risk of being attacked by Moro pirates from mainland Mindanao.
+They even managed to steal the bell of the Immaculada Concepcion Parish, the only church in the town then, and dumped it in a well in now Sitio Busay in Barangay New Mabuhay.
+The pillaging was eventually stopped by the first gobernadorcillo of the town, Pedro Ga Ventura and his brother Leon.
+They are considered by local historians as the first heroes of the province.